-In accordance with the requirements of the Authority Trust Agreement and the Commonwealth of Massachusetts, the Authority's operations are accounted for in several trust funds.
+In accordance with the requirements of the Act, the Authority's operations are accounted for in several trust funds.
 All of these trust funds have been consolidated and are included in these financial statements.

 Use of estimates

 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.